otaku-overclocks/osu-rank/osu-rank/osu-rank/Stringlists/README.md

 * Edit the file yourself and open a pull request

 ### If you don't have a GitHub account
-* Fill up [this form](https://goo.gl/forms/YBbGcH07QCLvfBMw1) with the translations so I can add it into the program for the next update :)
+* Send a private message to either Jeremiidesu or Mark9870 on the osu! forums.
+* You also can post the translations on the forum post.

-## Translation support
+## Translation support (outdated, needs recheck)

 | Language               | Translators           | Last updated version |
 |------------------------|-----------------------|----------------------|